 Gasoline and diesel are mainly consumed by the Group's business vehicles and warehouse forklifts.
 The Group has formulated Measures for Management of Vehicle to manage the daily use of vehicles.
 The vehicle users are required to complete the Application Form for the Use of Vehicles and obtain prior approval before using the business vehicles.
 The Group encourages employees to use public transportation when travelling to locations with good public transportation networks.
-Besides, drivers must plan the routes before using vehicles and take the shortest route and the fastest way to the destination in order to shorten the driving distance and to reduce exhaust air emissions.
+Besides, drivers must plan the routes before using vehicles and take the shortest route and the fastest way to the destination in order to shorten the driving distance and reduce exhaust air emissions.
 Drivers have to check the vehicles before use so as to prevent any environmental and safety issues due to parts failure.
 The finance department of the Group checks and analyses the monthly fuel consumption, investigates abnormal fuel consumption cases and requests the vehicle users to explain any abnormal situation.

-During the reporting period, the Group consumed a total of approximately 48.30 tonnes of gasoline, representing a decrease of approximately 11.06 tonnes or 18.63% when compared with the previous year.
-This was mainly due to the drop of the frequency of business trips and vehicles used as a result of the COVID-19, thereby causing a drop of gasoline consumption.
-The Group consumed approximately 21.37 tonnes of diesel, representing a slight decrease of approximately 0.61 tonnes or 2.78% when compared with the previous year.
-This was mainly due to the acquisition of three forklifts used in the Xinfeng Production Plant and the use of diesel generators in the Shenzhen Production Plant due to power outages, resulting in an increase in diesel consumption.
+During the Reporting Period, the Group consumed a total of approximately 51.17 tonnes of gasoline, representing an increase of approximately 2.87 tonnes or 5.94% when compared with the previous year.
+The increase in the frequency of business trips and vehicles used as a result of the ease of the COVID-19, thereby causing an increase in gasoline consumption.
+The Group consumed approximately 23.60 tonnes of diesel, representing an increase of approximately 2.23 tonnes or 10.44% when compared with the previous year.
+The increase in the use of forklift and diesel consumption was mainly caused by the increase in the production level.